NOAA-EMC/NCEPLIBS-external/doc/README_docker_gnu.md

    set the LAYOUT_X, LAYOUT_Y, RUN_CMD_UTILS, and RUN_CMD_POST
    variables.

-3. LOW MEMORY MACHINES - The workflow takes about 16 GB of RAM, on top of the memory your OS and other applications use.
+3. LOW MEMORY MACHINES - The workflow used more than 16 GB of RAM, on top of the memory your OS and other applications use.
 If you don't have significantly more than 16 GB of RAM, then use the 4 core config, but reduce the utilities to one MPI rank.
 Do that by putting this at the end of config.sh:

        RUN_CMD_UTILS="mpirun -np 1"